BlueMap-Minecraft/BlueMapWiki/wiki/customization/Mods.md

 change the render-behaviour of a block with this config.

 Possible properties for blocks are:
 - `alwaysWaterlogged` are blocks that are waterlogged by default.
-So they don't need the "waaterlogged" property to be rendered as a waterlogged block
+So they don't need the "waterlogged" property to be rendered as a waterlogged block
 - `randomOffset` are blocks that have a small random offset to break the grid-like pattern.
 In vanilla minecraft this is done for grass-blocks and flowers